18. Evolution: The Ouroboros

 Treating the install as immutable.

 - Cons: Stagnation.
-The Lych fails to receive security patches, performance optimizations, or new capabilities from the Hive Mind.
+The Lich fails to receive security patches, performance optimizations, or new capabilities from the Hive Mind.

 Option 3: The Ouroboros (Reasoned Merging)